 Dubbed by Gramophone as “…a superb, confident technician and an intelligent stylist, who doesn’t have to prove anything…”, American pianist Chad R. Bowles has performed hundreds of solo recitals across the United States, in Canada, and Europe.
-A rising star in the piano world, he is now recognized as a master of his instrument who is routinely hailed for an ideal combination of innate musicianship and stunning virtuosity.
+Commanding an unusually vast repertoire and an effortless technique, his performances of the standard as well as forgotten repertoire have brought him great respect and admiration from both critics and the public alike.

 A busy recitalist, recent seasons have seen Mr. Bowles performing for Stowe Performing Arts, Mildred McDaniel Concert Series, Rappahannock Concert Association, the Newport Music Festival, Calvary United Community Concert Series, Jean C. Wilson Music Series, Concord Community Concert Association, Wolfeboro Friends of Music, Lettvin Chamber Music Series, and many others.
 In addition, he has given recitals in Maine, Vermont, New Hampshire, Massachusetts, Maryland, Virginia, Rhode Island, Florida, and California.
 Mr. Bowles frequently performs benefit recitals and one-hour long concerts which bring classical music to new audiences, in addition to creating an appreciation for some of the forgotten areas of the piano repertoire.